mg126e/Project_Backend/design/concepts/PasswordAuthentication/PasswordAuthentication.md

  *   a set of Users with
  *     a username String
  *     a password String
+ *     an email String
+ *     an isEmailVerified Boolean
  */
 interface UserDocument {
   _id: User; // The ID of the user, generic type
   username: string;
   passwordHash: string; // Storing hashed password
-}
+  email: string;
+  isEmailVerified: boolean; // Whether the email has been verified }

 /**